rochoSC/share-your-story/README.md

 - For server and ports configuration https://docs.c9.io/docs/run-an-application (we only have open the ports 8080,8081,8082)
 - The public url: http://csce656-newmedia-rochosc.c9users.io/
 - Ports 8080 html, 8081 rest api
 - If running the front-end locally, it may be necessarily to use an HTTP server to avoid cross origin errors.
   To do so, simply place the project under an apache2, wamp, xampp, etc servers folder.
-Or, as a simpler way just locate in the front-end directory then run python SimpleHTTPServer, will run in localhost:8000
+  Or, as a simpler way in terminal just cd to front-end directory then run python -m SimpleHTTPServer 8000 will run in localhost:8000